-Unit Sortation has the ability to handle individual items on a sorter can yield great efficiencies to an operation that can dramatically impact the total throughput of a facility.
+Unit Sortation has the ability to handle individual items on a sorter and can yield great efficiencies to an operation that can dramatically impact the total throughput of a facility.
 These improvements can be felt in order selection, packing, and outbound shipping sortation.

 Need an Expert Opinion?